 The more you approach overcoming your premature ejaculation from different angles, the more you will succeed.

 It’s also likely that several of these techniques either won’t be your thing or something that works for you.

 The adventure is in figuring out what works best for you and your partner.

-The end result can be an even stronger relationship because you had to work through your challenge.
+The end result can be an even stronger relationship because you had to work through your challenges together.